smendoza787/blog/_posts/2017-10-28-action-cable.md

 end
 ```

-The `subscribe` and `unsubscribe` methods get called when a client subscribe and ubsubscribes to the chat channel respectively.
+The `subscribe` and `unsubscribe` methods get called when a client subscribe and unsubscribes to the chat channel respectively.

-## Subscriptions

-When a consumer subscribes to a channel, they are now considered a subscriber of that channel.
-The connection between a channel and subscriber is known as a subscription.

-When a message is broadcast from the channel, it delivers that message to all subscribers of that channel based on an identifier sent by the consumer.
+When a new subscription is created, the server calls ActionCable's `stream_from` method in order to stream all messages from the `"chat_#{params['chat_id']}_channel"` which means each stream is private to each user involved.

 # Client-Side Components